FilWil/Communicator/README.md

-# ASP.NET-Project
+# ASP.NET Core

-Projekt zaliczeniowy z przedmiotu Programowanie w ASP.NET
+Chat communicator made in ASP.NET Core with React and SignalR library.